alaqeel1/Analysis-Traffic-Accidents-in-Saudi-Arabia/README.md

-Driving Licenses, Traffic Accidents and Casualties Analysis
+# Analysis of Driving Licenses, Traffic Accidents and Casualties in Saudi Arabia